 Probably not.
 Although the Myki system brings some benefits, including better access to cheap fares, these are eclipsed by the enormous cost of the system.

-Few passengers wanted a new ticket system, and the PTUA argued that for a fraction of the cost, either the Metcard system could have been updated, or a cheaper Smartcard system procured from elsewhere, and the money saved could have been spent on more staff, trains, trams and buses.
+Few passengers wanted a new ticket system, and the PTUA argued that for a fraction of the cost, either the previous Metcard system could have been updated, or a cheaper Smartcard system bought from elsewhere.
+The money saved could have been spent on more staff, trains, trams and buses.
 But the change has happened, so we’re providing feedback to Public Transport Victoria to try and improve the outcome for passengers.

-If you want to read all the fine print yourself, it’s contained in the Myki Fares and Ticketing Manual (myki) and its supplements.
+If you want to read all the fine print yourself, it’s contained in the Victorian Fares and Ticketing Manual.
 Be warned, the Manual is over 100 pages long.

-Public Transport Victoria has posted some useful information on the official Myki web site, which you can read here.
+Public Transport Victoria has posted some useful information on its web site, which you can read here.

 Founded in 1976, the Public Transport Users Association is the recognised consumer organisation representing passengers of all forms of public transport.